The fostering application process

 Our full assessment process will begin soon after we receive your application form.

-A social worker will be allocated to you to help you produce a personal fostering development plan.
+We will allocate you a social worker to help you produce a personal fostering development plan.

 Your social worker will also prepare an assessment report to present to the fostering panel.
 You will also be asked to attend this panel.

-There is normally a period of eight months from the time we receive your application to the time you go to the panel, although the Royal Borough aims to complete this part of the process within six months.
+There is normally a period of eight months from the time we receive your application to the time you go to the panel, although we aim to complete this part of the process within six months.

 You will be required to make written contributions to the report and will have the opportunity to say whether or not you agree with what has been produced.